Nath Í of Achonry

-Saint Nath Í, or Crumnathy, (fl.
-6th century) was an early Irish saint who was remembered as the founder of Achonry.
+Nath Í, or Crumnathy, (fl.
+6th century) was an early Irish saint who founded a monastery at Achonry in County Sligo.

-He is said to have been born in the barony of Leyney, in present-day Co.
-Sligo.
-In the 17th century, John Colgan compiled a Latin Life of St Cormac, published in the Acta Sanctorum Hiberniae series, which relates that Cormac left his native Munster for Connacht and arrived in the area of Leyney.
-When Niall, the brother of the local chieftain Diarmait, begged the saint for a blessing, Cormac revealed that he was to have a son by the name of Conamel, whose descendants would include a number of illustrious saints, such as Náth Í "the priest".
+He is said to have been born in the barony of Leyney, in present-day County Sligo.
+In the 17th century, John Colgan compiled a Latin Life of Cormac, published in the Acta Sanctorum Hiberniae series, which relates that Cormac left his native Munster for Connacht and arrived in the area of Leyney.
+When Niall, the brother of the local chieftain Diarmait, begged him for a blessing, Cormac revealed that he was to have a son by the name of Conamel, whose descendants would include a number of illustrious saints, such as Náth Í "the priest".
 In the Martyrology of Donegal (9 August), he is described as the priest (cruimthir) Nath Í of Achad Cain Conairi.